enelson1001/rust-esp32s3-lvgl-clickme/README.md

 # Directory for custom fonts (written in C) that Lvgl can use
 LVGL_FONTS_DIR = {relative = true, value = "custom-fonts"}

-# If you are getting string.h NOT FOUND try including this.
-Edit for your correct path.
+# Required for lvgl to build otherwise you will get string.h not found.
+# Verfiy path and toolchain version being used on your PC (esp-14.2.0_20240906)
-#C_INCLUDE_PATH = "/home/runner/.rustup/toolchains/esp/xtensa-esp-elf/esp-13.2.0_20230928/xtensa-esp-elf/xtensa-esp-elf/include"
+TARGET_C_INCLUDE_PATH = "/home/ed/.rustup/toolchains/esp/xtensa-esp-elf/esp-14.2.0_20240906/xtensa-esp-elf/xtensa-esp-elf/include"
 ```
-## string.h Not Found
-If you are getting string.h not found try uncommenting the last entry in config.toml.

 ## lv-binding-rust fork
-I updated my fork of lv-binding-rust to include PR153 ie the changes recommended by madwizard-thomas.
+I updated my fork of lv-binding-rust to include PR153 ie the changes recommended by madwizard-thomas and merged with Master commit d83b374

 ## Flashing the ESP32S3 device
 I used the following command to flash the ESP32S3 device.